TU-Darmstadt-APQ/labnode_async/README.md

 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags of this repository](https://github.com/PatrickBaus/labnode_async/tags).

-## Documentation
-The full documentation can be found here.

 I use the [Numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style for documentation and [Sphinx](https://www.sphinx-doc.org/en/master/index.html) for compiling it.